-The device can store up to 8 files in on-board memory.
+The device can store only single file in on-board memory.
 A file procession may be initiated by special message received from CANbus.
 The process may be started by address message and by broadcast message.
 A broadcast message can start all devices connected with line or part of them.
 To provide an opportunity of starting a group of devices files are labeled.
-A broadcast message also have a label.
+A broadcast message also has a label.
 On receiving broadcast message "Start File" the device compares labels in command and in file.
-If labels are identical the will be taken for execution.
+If labels are identical the command will be taken for execution.